 Derbyshire Fire Cadets is an enjoyable programme where young people commit to attending one night a week at one of our four cadet units during term time.

-A typical unit consists of 15 Cadets, all from varied and diverse backgrounds, aged between 13 and 16.
-The units are supported by our youth officers, operational firefighters and senior fire cadets.
+A typical unit consists of 15 Cadets, all from varied and diverse backgrounds, aged between 13 and 17.
+The units are supported by our youth officers, and operational firefighters.

 The programme provides young people with an insight into working within the fire service and provides an exciting and unique opportunity to: